FAQs

 Where can I find a shared draft which has been saved?

 Drafts: when you open the drafts screen, you will be able to see all drafts which are available to you, sorted by the most recently updated being at the top of the list.
+If it is a draft that you

 In either case, clicking the ‘Resume’ button will take you to the first question of the part-completed inspection.